LBHS SPRING PLAY - TICKETS ON SALE NOW!

 LBHS DRAMA END-OF-YEAR EVENT: Saturday, June 16 at 4:00pm, LBHS Senior Quad

 LBHS Drama courses challenge students to develop their artistic initiative through extensive study of dramatic literature, refinement of acting, playwriting, and directing technique, and stimulation of high-level thinking skills.
-Students will reinforce these skills through applicable reading and writing tasks, monologue and scene study, improvisational exercises, and preparation for and performance of theatrical works .
+Students will reinforce these skills through applicable reading and writing tasks, monologue and scene study, improvisational exercises, and preparation for and performance of theatrical works.
 Our coursework is designed for students who are genuinely interested in improving their theatrical skills and developing their ability to analyze, appreciate, create, design for, and participate in drama.
-Challenging classwork, homework, frequent reading, writing and rehearsal both in and out of class are necessary to achieve growth.
+Challenging classwork, homework, frequent reading, writing, and rehearsal both in and out of class are necessary to achieve growth.
 Student learning is evaluated by several methods, including but not limited to testing, writing, performance, and self-assessment. **Students should approach their studies with an open mind as well as a desire to collaborate and learn**

 Current Course Offerings

-- Theater II
+- Theatre II

 - Drama Production

 - All LBHS Drama courses fulfill UC "f" credit

 - LBHS Drama offers a CTE pathway in Performing Arts

 2017-18 Performances & Events